-Have you been daydreaming of turning your pixie genius, your hobby, passion, or whatever your pixie soul wants to call your magic, into a full-time business?
+Have you been daydreaming of turning your hobby or passion into a full-time business?

-Women all over the world are putting their gifts, their true magic, to work and making a difference in the process, so it’s only natural for you to be inspired to join this global girl party.
+Women all over the world are putting their gifts to work, earning money and making a difference in the process, so it’s only natural for you to be inspired to join this global girl party.

 Usually, I’m “jump all in” kind of girl, when it comes to business decisions.
-However, we live in a world where not everyone can afford to stop having an income for an year so she can start a brand new business.
+However, we live in a world where not everyone can afford to stop paying the bills for a year so she can start a brand new business.
 And this is why I’m a huge fan of side hustles in all shapes and sizes.

 Why you should start your side hustle now